-Predicting a reliable cost of fuel for the next 12 months is difficult with the impact of larger global events, hurricanes or conflict and the widespread campaigns of fuel discounting particularly in the larger cities.
+Predicting fuel cost for the next 12 months is difficult with the impact of larger global events, hurricanes or conflict and the widespread campaigns of fuel discounting particularly in the larger cities.
 The cost of fuel can fluctuate wildly depending on where and when you buy fuel.

-To estimate the effect of these changes on the costs in this report, use this table to add or subtract from the Private Operating Costs weekly changes in fuel costs.
+To estimate the effect of these changes on the costs in this report, use this table to add or subtract from the Private Operating Costs weekly changes in fuel costs separated by fuel type.

 |Change in running costs per 5 cents fuel price change|

 |Micro car||Premium ULP||28||$0.82|

 |Small car under $35K||Premium ULP||36||$1.03|